Now Tell Me Why You Didn't Sell Crack Cocaine. Why is Exposure to College so Important to our Youth??

-The 3-point combo above represents to me what the clip really boils down to.
-The children that need help, need to improve the decisions or people in their life through exposure to people like ET and others who are willing to help.
+The 3-point combo above represents to me what the clip boils down to.
+The children that need help, need to improve the decisions or people in their lives through exposure to people like ET and others who are willing to help.
 The environment piece challenges us.
 This one goes more towards the government and how they can help us change, while people like Erin Gruwell exceed all expectations!!
-Lastly, through the exposure and hopeful change in environment, we can try to help the younger generations make themselves a better future.
-There is a lot more to it than the summary above, and there are people fighting to help improve the school system environments and the lives of those they teach every single day.
+Lastly, through the exposure and hopeful change in the environment, we can try to help the younger generations make themselves a better future.
+There is a lot more to it than the summary above, and people are fighting to help improve the school system environments and the lives of those they teach every single day.
 For them, I AM SO THANKFUL.
 A great example - my fraternity brother: Richmond School Teacher Surprised with $25,000 Educator Award If we all take the time to do our part, then together we can make a huge difference that matters!!

 - Morals are relative to your culture and your environment, in other words, there are no worldly right or wrong principles, but only those local to those cultures.

 - Morals definitively are right or wrong.
 For example, stealing, no matter the circumstance is wrong.